Dallas Stars' head coach Jim Montgomery mysteriously fired over 'unprofessional conduct'

 "The Dallas Stars expect all of our employees to act with integrity and exhibit professional behavior while working for and representing our organization,” his statement read.
 “This decision was made due to unprofessional conduct inconsistent with the core values and beliefs of the Dallas Stars and the National Hockey League."

-Nill did not elaborate why he was fired but said during a press conference Monday that he received a phone call on Sunday regarding “material act of unprofessionalism,” the New York Post reported.
+Nill did not elaborate why he was fired but said during a news conference Tuesday that he received a phone call on Sunday regarding “material act of unprofessionalism,” the New York Post reported.

 A source told TSN that it was not “abuse related.”